agonzalez52/groceries/README.md

 # groceries.py

-Automates the process of adding items to a grocery list.
+Automates the process of adding items to a grocery list and builds your dinner schedule.

 <img width="632" alt="Screen Shot 2021-05-21 at 5 05 21 PM" src="https://user-images.githubusercontent.com/73859721/119208374-c5000a00-ba56-11eb-9566-5e20facd851f.png">